dsernst/quotes/_posts/2014-08-22-Alan-Kay--The-Future-Doesnt-Have-To-Be-Incremental.md

 ---
-title: "Notes on Alan Kay's 'The Future Doesn't Have to Be Incremental'""
+title: "Notes on Alan Kay's 'The Future Doesn't Have to Be Incremental'"
 layout: "post"
 author:
     name: "David Ernst"